TLiu2014/slack-docmap/deployment.md

 # Deployment guide — DocMap on GCP (GCE e2-micro + Docker Compose)

-Deploys the whole stack (Node server + built UI + Postgres) to a single Google Compute Engine VM.
+Deploys the app to a single Google Compute Engine VM.
 Fits in the Always Free tier (1 × `e2-micro` per month in `us-west1` / `us-central1` / `us-east1`, 30 GB standard disk, 1 GB North America egress).

-**One VM, two containers, one persistent volume.** The `app` container serves both the Express API and the built React UI from the same origin;
+**One VM, one container.** The `app` container serves both the Express API and the built React UI from the same origin.
+Graphs live in-memory in the container (see `server/src/store.ts`) — no database, so restarts wipe prior graphs.
+That's fine for the hackathon demo; a real deployment would swap the store back to Prisma-over-Postgres. `docker-compose.prod.yml` at the repo root is what runs on the VM.

-the `postgres` container stores generated graphs so they survive VM restarts. `docker-compose.yml` at the repo root wires them together.
+**Live deployment:** `http://136.112.234.125:3000` (GCE VM `docmap` in zone `us-central1-a`, personal project `atlas-orbit-hosting`).

 Assumes you already have your personal GCP account set up via `.envrc → CLOUDSDK_CONFIG="$HOME/.config/gcloud-personal"` (matching the